 contact me via anita @ anitalife . com

-professional interests: 508 compliance, big data, DC history, digitization projects, disability studies, evaluating cultural heritage initiatives, fundraising/grantwriting, government acquisitions and contracting, history of science, inclusive education, informal science education, library management, Montessori, open data, pediatric transition, public health, public libraries, punk rock, special libraries, transportation
+professional interests: 508 compliance, big data, DC history, digitization projects, disability studies, ergonomics, evaluating cultural heritage initiatives, fundraising/grantwriting, government acquisitions and contracting, history of science, inclusive education, informal science education, library management, Montessori, open data, pediatric transition, public health, public libraries, special libraries, transportation

-personal interests: acupuncture, bike camping/commuting/touring, bonsai, buying my first apartment, Esperanto, exegesis, food preservation, feature writing, hiking
+personal interests: acupuncture, bike camping/commuting/touring, bonsai, food preservation, feature writing, hiking